AlexanderGatesV2/MakeMassChanges/README.md

-RenameIt.py
+# RenameIt.py

-Created to rename a bunch of files from a previous backup.
-These file all had the same UTC date appended to the end of the file name.
+**Purpose:** This script is created to rename a bunch of files from a previous backup.
+These files all had the same UTC date appended to the end of their names.

-This tool asks you three things:
+**Functionality:**
-1. What directory to look in (changes are applied recursively).
+- Asks for the directory to search in (applies changes recursively).
-2. What text you want to rename.
+- Prompts for the text you want to rename.
-3. What do you want the text to be replaced with.
+- Requests the new text to replace the old text.

+**Features:**
-If a file has the same name, _* is added.
+- If a file with the new name already exists, `_` followed by a number is appended to the new file name.
-  File001.bin will become File001_1.bin while the orginal File001.bin remains the same.
+  - For example, `File001.bin` will become `File001_1.bin` while the original `File001.bin` remains unchanged.

+---

-DeleteIt.py
+# DeleteIt.py

-1. Choose a Directory (recursive search)
+**Usage:**
+1. **Choose a Directory**: The script searches the directory recursively.
-2. Choose what to delete based on file name text entered
+2. **Text-Based Deletion**: Deletes files based on the file name text entered by the user.

+---

-ChangeIt.py
+# ChangeIt.py

-two in one
+**Overview:**
+- A two-in-one tool that combines the functionalities of `RenameIt.py` and `DeleteIt.py`.
+- Allows users to choose between renaming and deleting files in a specified directory.